brandon-rhodes/python-patterns/gang-of-four/composite/index.rst

 Instead, when we can, we parse them from a native representation that makes the hierarchy explicit and natural.
-The great monument to the Composite Pattern on today’s web it not document construction — documents are usually delivered as HTML — but document manipulation, through the Document Object Model exposed for the use of JavaScript code.
+The great monument to the Composite Pattern on today’s web is not document construction — documents are usually delivered as HTML — but document manipulation, through the Document Object Model exposed for the use of JavaScript code.